polterguy/polterguy.github.io/documentation/magic/index.md

 and a list of roles the user must belong to in order to invoke the endpoint.
 The endpoint can be invoked by anyone, and does not have any authorisation requirements.
-Notice, this endpoint caches its result for 5 minutes, implying changes done to the authorisation requirements of your endpoints will not be accessible for clients for 5 minutes after your changes have been applied.
+Notice, this endpoint caches its result for 5 minutes, implying changes done to the authorisation requirements of your endpoints will not be accessible for clients before 5 minutes after your changes have been applied.

 #### GET magic/system/auth/generate-token